 The foundation of the Albert Hall Museum Jaipur began in 1876 as a concert hall.
 It also reminds me of The Royal Albert Hall which is an iconic and huge concert hall located on the northern edge of South Kensington in London.

 Besides, the museum got its name from Victoria and the prestigious Albert Hall Museum London because of the similar architecture.
-After 1880, the King of Jaipur, Maharaja Sawai Madho Singh II suggested to use it as a museum for industrial art.
-In 1881, it was a great place to buy its major beauty and artwork, handicrafts and other masterpieces.
+After 1880, the King of Jaipur, Maharaja Sawai Madho Singh II suggested using it as a museum for industrial art.
+In 1881, it was a great place to buy its major beauty and artwork, handicrafts, and other masterpieces.

 Between 1881 and 1887, the museum was under construction.
-After 1887, people visit this museum for artefacts and ancient artefacts along with the artist’s masterpieces.
-After 1887, people visit this museum for artefacts and ancient artefacts along with burgeoning artist’s masterpiece.
+After 1887, people visit this museum for artifacts and ancient artifacts along with the artist’s masterpieces.
+After 1887, people visit this museum for artifacts and ancient artifacts along with burgeoning artist’s masterpieces.

 After visiting this ancient hall, which is illuminated by sunlight, a fleet of pigeons roam around and is filled with masterpieces of local culture.
 What was better than what one can expect from any museum, everything I saw was all memorable.